PrincetonUniversity/software_testing/04_pytest/README.md

 ## Appendix: Installation

 `pytest` is available on PyPI and Anaconda Cloud.
-You may be able to install it on your personal machine with one of these options:
+You may be able to install it on your personal machine with one of these commands:

 ```bash
 $ pip install pytest